 The woman said to him, "Sir, give me this water."

-This page of supplemental resources provides additional Companioned Prayer formats, supplemental handouts, and material for teaching, ministries and outreach.
+This page of supplemental resources offers churches and religious communities additional Companioned Prayer supplemental handouts, prayer forms, and material for teaching, ministries and outreach.

 If you would like to submit material to share with others, please see the "Submitting Material" section near the bottom of this page.

-Supplemental handouts are available in response to an individual's need for guidance or understanding.
+Supplemental handouts are freely available to your church or religious community in response to an individual's need for guidance or understanding.
 These handouts are not recommended for wholesale inclusion within a basic learning program, but an individual handout can be provided to someone in response to their particular need.
 These supplemental handouts are also available to support self-instruction as needed.
 All of these handouts are from the book, Companioned Prayer, by Bill Stobbe, available below.

 Additional Companioned Prayer Forms